 Rathi Jethu with Uncle Leonard (Elmhirst)

 He had placed him strategically on springs so that I could ride the foal to my heart’s content without falling off.
-For a while this charger became the love of my life and only if I was feeling generous would I share it with Bugga, the janitor’s son and my best friend.
+For a while this charger became the love of my life and only if I was feeling generous would I share it with Bugga, the janitor’s son, and my best friend.
 Bugga was a snotty-nosed, mischief-laden scallywag but he had endeared himself to the residents of Mitali with his impeccable takeoff on Ravan.
-Without my mother or Jethu finding out, when I was home from boarding school for my Dussehra holidays, I would slip out at night with my ayah, Kanchi Ama, and walk at least two miles guided by Bugga’s sharp whistles and the pale light of a waxing autumn moon to the Ramleela grounds where the local servants metamorphosed into delectable thespians.
+Without my mother or Jethu finding out when I was home from boarding school for my Dussehra holidays, I would slip out at night with my ayah, Kanchi Ama, and walk at least two miles guided by Bugga’s sharp whistles and the pale light of a waxing autumn moon to the Ramleela grounds where the local servants metamorphosed into delectable thespians.
 I too was hell-bent on becoming an actor.
 So I’d sing my way through most of Balmiki Pratibha exclusively for Jethu’s pleasure.
 My reward was a set of wonderful wooden swords that he crafted for me and the next time we came to Calcutta, Bhola-babu, who was the manager at Jorasanko, was instructed by Jethu to buy me a dacoit’s costume, complete with a pair of false mustachios, and take me to see the Great Russian Circus.
 On rain-filled evenings he would sit me on his lap, play his Esraj at Guha Ghor in Santiniketan, gently running the bow on the strings, and teach me to sing songs whose meanings I’m still constantly discovering – Oi ashono toley; Roop shagorey doob diyechhi; Amaarey tumi oshesh korechho and Kholo kholo dwaar.

 With family friends at Mitali in Dehra Dun

 Winter holidays in Calcutta never concluded without dinner with Ma and Jethu at Skyroom on Park Street or Nanking in China Town, and a special Sunday lunch at the Firpos on Chowringhee.
 My table manners – taught to me at Mitali – came in handy.
 It was Jethu who showed me the difference between a fish knife and a carving knife, between a salad plate and a quarter plate, a pastry fork and a regular fork; he showed me how to use the various items of the Mappin & Webb silver cutlery that had been arranged at the table and insisted that I washed and wore clean clothes for dinner, ate my soup without slurping and consumed the rest of the repast with my mouth closed and a napkin spread on my lap.
-Lunch at home was typically Bengali, consisting of the usual rice, dal, shukto, and a fish or meat curry.
-But dinner, sharp at 7.30 pm, was always European, served with a flourish, item by item, by Jethu’s personal valets, Bahadur and Sundru, at the formal dining room on Royal Doulton crockery or a beautifully handcrafted Paris Pottery dinner service.
+Lunch at home was typically Bengali, consisting of the usual rice, dal, shukto, and fish or meat curry.
+But dinner, sharp at 7.30 pm, was always European, served with a flourish, item by item, by Jethu’s valets, Bahadur and Sundru, at the formal dining room on Royal Doulton crockery or a beautifully handcrafted Paris Pottery dinner service.
 It was a pleasure to see Jethu peel an apple at breakfast with a great ceremony.
 The artistry of the act was almost Zen-like, now that I look back.
-In fact, every meal shared with him was an art.
+Every meal shared with him was an art.
 He loved his eggs sunny side up if they were fried, with just a pat of butter on his toast.
 Or the cook, Janak Thakur, would make us the most delectable scrambled eggs.

 Jethu often had visitors who stayed back for meals.
 During my childhood, it was very fashionable to host tea parties and Jethu had inducted Ma into sipping the most fragrant of Darjeeling teas – the delicately-scented Flowery Orange Pekoe.
 He was also a wonderful cook and often baked me a cake for my birthday.
 Some evenings, he would walk into the kitchen and stir up a mean Shepherd’s Pie and a fluffy mango soufflé.
 And when the orchards in Mitali had a surplus of Guavas, he would make the best Guava jelly that I have ever tasted.
 Our table at home was always generous.
 And a variety of invitees came to dinner – from house guests like Uncle Leonard (Leonard Elmhirst), Pankaj Mullick and Suchitra Mitra, the legendary musicians, to scientist Satyen Bose on his way to Mussoorie, Pandit Nehru who often visited Dehra, Lady Ranu, and Buri Mashi and Krishna Mesho (Nandita and Krishna Kripalani).